cloudnativenow/hector/README.md

-# pet-clinic
-Terraform with Azure Provider Project for K23 deploying the PetClinic app to showcase Cloud Capabilities

 ---
 title: "Pet Clinic Application"
 summary: Terraform with Azure Provider Project for K23 deploying the PetClinic app to showcase Cloud Capabilities